 Employment Discrimination on the Basis of Disability

 Disability discrimination is the unequal treatment of a person because of his or her real or perceived disability.
 With regard to employment law, disability discrimination may arise in any aspect of employment, including hiring, termination, pay, duties, promotions, training, and more.
 Federal and state laws protect persons with known qualified disabilities by not only requiring employers to provide reasonable accommodations, but also protects an employee from retaliation if they report discrimination on the basis of disability.
-When you have been fired from your job after becoming disabled or are subject to harassment or retaliation due to a disability, contact the employment law attorneys at McDonald, Woodward & Carlson, P.C. for immediate assistance today.
+When you have been fired from your job after becoming disabled or are subject to harassment or retaliation due to a disability, contact the employment law attorneys at McDonald & Woodward, P.C. for immediate assistance today.